archanamahajan/ChatApplication/README.md

 This is a basic chat application using technologies such as AngularJS, NodeJS, Express and Socket.io.

-Following are the things needed to run the application Node, npm, bower.
+Following are the tools, needed to install the application dependencies:
+1) Node (Download and install from nodejs site)
+2) npm (It will get install automatically along with Node)
+3) bower (npm install bower)

 Pull this project to see the changes.

-se below command to install node dependencies
+Use below command to install node dependencies

 npm install